robibhatt/cube/docs/API.md

 plugins.
 Each package's ``__init__`` module calls ``import_submodules(__name__)`` from :mod:`src.utils.plugin_loader`, which walks the package and imports every submodule.
 Importing a module executes decorators like ``@register_optimizer`` that populate the relevant registry.
+Target functions are simpler: the only implementation, :class:`SumProdTarget`, is imported directly and constructed from its config.

 The training loop itself is provided by the concrete :class:`Trainer` in ``src/training/trainer.py`` and configured via :class:`TrainerConfig` from ``src/training/trainer_config.py``; no registry is involved.

-Adding a new experiment, optimizer, or target function therefore only requires placing the module inside the appropriate package and decorating the class.
+Adding a new experiment or optimizer therefore only requires placing the module inside the appropriate package and decorating the class.
 No manual import statements are needed to enable discovery.
+Target functions do not participate in this plugin mechanism anymore because they are instantiated explicitly.

 ## Device Placement